rhayes777/PyAutoFit/docs/advanced/pipelines.rst

 In the first two phases we only required a 1D Gaussian that fitted their half of the data *reasonably well*, to act as initialization for phase 3.
 Therefore, we first trimmed the half of the data we were not fitting, speeding up the model-fitting process.
-These phases also used the *PySwarms* optimizer to fit the model, a non-linear search which quickly maximizes the fit likelihood (but does not provide model error estimates).
+These phases also used the *PySwarms* optimizer to fit the model, a ``NonLinearSearch`` which quickly maximizes the fit likelihood (but does not provide model error estimates).

 In phase 3, we want a *robust* fit to the complete dataset with model error estimation, therefore we did not trim the